 Where can I find a first-rate coding bootcamp in San Diego?

 Changing careers is never an easy thing to do.
-In addition to mastering a whole new skill set, you’ll likely also have to work a full or part-time job to support yourself until you’re able to land a job in your new industry.
+In addition to mastering a whole new skill set, you’ll likely also have to work a full or part-time job to support yourself until you can land a job in your new industry.

-The good news is, it’s possible to start your coding career in only four months.
+The good news is that it’s possible to start your coding career in only four months.
 As the leader among reputable San Diego, CA, coding schools, LEARN academy provides students with immersive coding lessons and a 1-month coding internship at a tech company.

 Located right next to Gaslamp Quarter, we are entirely able to turn a complete coding newbie into a working web developer in just a few months.
-Reach out to us today if you’re ready to start your new career as a coder!
+So reach out to us today if you’re ready to start your new career as a coder!